leangjia/blender_docs/trunk/blender_docs/manual/glossary/index.rst

       a body or model in the order from the parent bones to the child bones.
       Using forward kinematics on a hierarchically structured object, you can move the upper arm then the lower arm and hand go along with the movement.
-      Without forward kinematics the lower arm and hand would discontent from upper arm and would move independently in space.
+      Without forward kinematics the lower arm and hand would disconnect from upper arm and would move independently in space.

       See also :term:`Inverse Kinematics`.